douglasgscofield/bioinfo/scripts/README.md

     reference1  14  0
     ...

-This script creates a BED file defining intervals in which the value is true, note that BED intervals are 0-based and [begin, end).
+This script creates a [BED][] file defining intervals in which the value is true, note that BED intervals are 0-based and [begin, end).
 Output for the above is

-    track name=booleanIntervals description="intervals of 1s, grace distance 0"
+    track name=booleanIntervals description="intervals of 1s"
     reference1	1	8
     reference1	10	13

-It optionally allows for a grace interval of positions through which the boolean value need not be true for the interval to be maintained.
-The grace interval will only connect intervals, it will never begin or terminate a reference.
+It optionally allows for a grace distance through which the boolean value need not be true for the interval to be maintained.
+The grace distance will only connect intervals, it will never begin or terminate a reference.
 The output from the above data with grace distance 10 is